 Sean Fraga is a historian of the North American West, focused on connections between technology, mobility, the environment, and social change.
 His broader interests include empire, settler colonialism, borders and borderlands, and urbanism.
 He received a B.A. in American Studies from Yale University, with distinction in the major, and holds an M.A. and Ph.D., both in History, from Princeton University.
 His book project, Ocean Fever, which is under contract with Yale University Press for publication in the Lamar Series in Western History, argues that Americans interested in trade with Asia used steam technology to shape the Puget Sound region as a maritime commercial center.

-Fraga’s academic interests include the history of technology, settler colonialism, borders and borderlands, urban history, and American cultural landscapes.
+At Princeton, Fraga served as the Graduate History Association’s professional development officer, as coordinator for both the Modern America Workshop and the Colonialism and Imperialism Workshop, and as a graduate student mentor.
 Along with Julia Grummitt and Kimia Shahi, Fraga co-organized "Water and the Making of Place in North America," the 2016 Princeton American Studies graduate student conference.

 In addition to traditional archival research, Fraga uses digital history tools to illuminate non-narrative sources.
-During Spring 2019, he will be a postgraduate research associate with Princeton’s Center for Digital Humanities, where he will use U.S. Customs data to map historic maritime trade networks in the Pacific Northwest and Pacific Ocean.
+As a postgraduate research associate with the Department of History and the Center for Digital Humanities, Fraga served as the principal investigator for "They Came on Waves of Ink: Pacific Northwest Maritime Trade at the Dawn of American Settlement, 1851–1861," which used archival U.S. Customs data to digitally map historical maritime trade networks in the Pacific Northwest and Pacific Ocean.